run3134/system-design-101/README.md

 Designing large-scale systems usually requires careful consideration of caching.
 Below are five caching strategies that are frequently utilized.
+1. cache side: application responsible for cache update after read
+2. read through: check cache, if miss query db, then update cache, then return to client from cache
+3. write back: write to cache first, then write to DB
+  - back: to db once for a while
+  - through: to db immediately

 <p>
   <img src="images/top_caching_strategy.jpeg" style="width: 680px" />